 11 Cool Sales Tools for IT Staffing Sales Professionals

 What is that old saying from our friend Alec Baldwin, "Always Be Closing?"
-Yes, yes, sales is about the art of closing.
+Yes, sales is about the art of closing.
 But you know what, getting to the "closing" takes more than simply executing on a random series of events.
 It requires some well thought out planning.
-And forutnately there are some fantastic sales tools for you to take advantage of.
-Here are some of my favorite.
-Let mek know what you think and if I left your favorite off the list, give me a hollah!
+And fortunately there are some fantastic sales tools for you to take advantage of.
+Here are some of my favorite sales enablement tools, all of which should be part of your overall sales enablement strategy.

 1.)
-A reliable screen sharing service such as Gotomeeting, or Joinme.com.
+A reliable screen sharing service such as Zoom.
 Many managers think they don't need such a product because they're selling a service and not a product.
 Hence, they have no product to demo.
 But using screen sharing is an excellent way to bring your conversations to life.
 You can use visual illustrations to make you point more compelling and your conversations more interactive.

 2.)
 Hubspot.
 Hubspot is an inbound marketing software platform that helps companies attract visitors, convert leads and close customers.
 I can't say enough about this tool.
 I have not had to make a cold call in YEARS because with Hubspot, my prospects come to me.
 Better yet, Hubspot scorecards the qualify of my leads and allows me to move them through a marketing funnel.
 I can set up automated lead nurturing campaigns and workflows to convert my leads and nurture my customers.
 I run my entire web site on it including this blog and it is fully integrated with salesforce.com.
 So when I make a sales call (while in salesforce.com) I can see all of the blogs, emails and web pages a prospect has looked at not to mention which which white papers they have downloaded.
 And of course I have access to more analytics than I know what to do with.
 This my friends is what every sales professional and small business owner needs.
 Check it out.